 Interdigital means that the nail is too thick.
 This is one of the types of nail disease.
 It can make walking and even running a painful experience.
-Because it thick makes climbing stairs and walking on carpets difficult and almost impossible.
-Because it can be tough to work on, you will find those nail salons, and art stores will not usually carry this kind of nail treatment.
+Because it is thick climbing stairs and walking on carpets is difficult and almost impossible.
+Because it can be tough to work on, you will find those nail salons and art stores will not usually carry this kind of nail treatment.

 Common nails have ridges along the length of the nail.
 It is usual for them to be somewhat brittle.
 They are the types of nail disease that usually affect only the nail’s tip.
 If they spread or become yellowed, they are classified as having a common nail.
 However, they can sometimes be found in other nail areas at different times.
 They are best treated by a professional who knows what to look for and can treat these nails properly.

 A common nail disorder is called the cuticle.
 It is a thin layer, or cuticle, on the outside of the nail.
 When there are dead cells collected under the cuticle, it is known as a cuticle problem.

 Another common nail disease is called a fungal nail infection.
 This is an infection that occurs when there is an overgrowth of the yeast fungus.
 When there are dead cells and debris underneath the nail, a fungal nail infection occurs.
 It is usually noticeable because the nails will begin to change color.
 They will also thicken and start to peel.

 Bacterial nail disease, or Onychomycosis, is an infection of the nails caused by a type of bacteria.
 It is generally seen on the toenails but can occur on the fingernails.
 The bacteria that cause this type of nail disease live on the nails’ cuticles.
 When they grow too much, the nails become thickened and discolored.
 You may also notice some slight swelling and pain when you brush your fingers.